irsat000/CAI-Tools/README.md

 Click on CAI Tools button on top right corner to open the menu.
 You will see all the features in there.

 Some of the features will be available after some time has passed.
+# News
+Character AI developers are constantly updating the website.
+This comes with many new issues for this extension and I would like to have your Github issues or emails for reporting.

+Last update introduced a new chat page, you will see "character.ai/chat2" path on the address.
+Version 1.6.0 and above will fix that issue.
 # Feature List
 ### Conversation Page
 ###### Download Character (json)